rafaelmsouza/WkHtmlSmartConvert/README.md

     ```

 ### Embedded files
-The standard configuration looking for wkhtmltopdf installed on host and environment variable PATH correctly configure, but instead of this, you can use the wkhtmltopdf embedded on the application.
+The standard configuration looks for [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf) installed on host and the environment variable **PATH** correctly configure, but instead of this, you can use the [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf) embedded on the application.

 1. Install the additional nuget package into your application.